timerring/bilitool/README-en.md

-  --title TITLE         (default is video name) The title of video --desc DESC           (default is empty) The description of video --tid TID             (default is 138) For more info to the type id, refer to https://biliup.github.io/tid-ref.html --tag TAG             (default is biliupload) video tags, separated by comma --line LINE           (default is bda2) line refer to https://biliup.github.io/upload-systems-analysis.html --source SOURCE       (default is 来源于网络) The source of video (if your video is re-print) --cover COVER         (default is empty) The cover of video (if you want to customize, set it as the path to your cover image)
+  --title TITLE         (default is video name) The title of video --desc DESC           (default is empty) The description of video --tid TID             (default is 138) For more info to the type id, refer to https://biliup.github.io/tid-ref.html --tag TAG             (default is bilitool) video tags, separated by comma --line LINE           (default is bda2) line refer to https://biliup.github.io/upload-systems-analysis.html --source SOURCE       (default is 来源于网络) The source of video (if your video is re-print) --cover COVER         (default is empty) The cover of video (if you want to customize, set it as the path to your cover image)